thelivelock/getdailyscores-business-maps/README.md

 # getdailyscores-business-maps
 Business maps and strategy for getdailyscores.com

+Files are in .drawio format that can be opened and modified on draw.io platform
+( some files might be photos of maps drawn on the paper )